Post job

 A shop assistant is primarily responsible for handling customers and maintaining the upkeep of a sales floor in a retail store.
 They are in charge of greeting customers, answering inquiries, offering assistance, recommending products, and handling complaints.
 A shop assistant also has duties that involve receiving, verifying, processing, and sorting shipments from suppliers, managing inventory, and re-stocking shelves while keeping them presentable.
 To maintain the sales floor's cleanliness, a shop assistant may also perform light chores and keep all equipment organized.
 Furthermore, it is essential to accomplish tasks while adhering to the policies and regulations of the company.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, shop helper responsibilities are more likely to require skills like "customer service," "grinders," "customer vehicles," and "bars."
-Meanwhile, a woodworking shop hand might be skilled in areas such as "shop hand," "cdl," "load trucks," and "general shop."
+Meanwhile, a woodworking shop hand has duties that require skills in areas such as "shop hand," "cdl," "load trucks," and "general shop."
 These differences highlight just how different the day-to-day in each role looks.

-In general, woodworking shop hands study at similar levels of education than shop helpers.
+In general, woodworking shop hands achieve similar levels of education than shop helpers.
 They're 0.2% less likely to obtain a Master's Degree while being 0.1% less likely to earn a Doctoral Degree.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from shop helper resumes include skills like "tape measure," "grinders," "bars," and "work ethic," whereas a shop assistant might be skilled in "sales floor," "pos," "costume shop," and "scheduling appointments. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from shop helper resumes include skills like "tape measure," "grinders," "bars," and "work ethic," whereas a shop assistant is more likely to list skills in "sales floor," "pos," "costume shop," and "scheduling appointments. "